actionml/universal-recommender/README.md

 This returns items based on user "xyz" history filtered by categories and boosted to favor more genre specific items.
 The values for fields have been attached to items with $set events where the “name” corresponds to a doc field and the “values” correspond to the contents of the field.
 The “bias” is used to indicate a filter or a boost.
 For Solr or Elasticsearch the boost is sent as-is to the engine and it’s meaning is determined by the engine (Lucene in either case).
 As always the blacklist and backfill use the defaults in engine.json.

+###Date ranges as query filters

+    {
+	  “user”: “xyz”,
+	  “fields”: [
+	    {
+	      “name”: “categories”
+	      “values”: [“series”, “mini-series”],
+	      “bias”: -1 }// filter out all except ‘series’ or ‘mini-series’ },{
+	      “name”: “genre”,
+	      “values”: [“sci-fi”, “detective”]
+	      “bias”: 1.2 // boost/favor recs with the `genre’ = `sci-fi` or ‘detective’
+	    }
+	  ],
+      "dateRange": {
+        "name": "availabledate",
+        "before": "2015-08-15T11:28:45.114-07:00",
+        "after": "2015-08-20T11:28:45.114-07:00
+      }
+	}

+Items are assumed to have a field of the same `name` that has a date associated with it using a `$set` event.
+The query will return only those recs where the date field is in reange.
+Either date bound can be omitted for a on-sided range.
+The range applies to all returned recs, even those for popular items.

 ###Contextual Personalized with Similar Items

 	{